SOUND Life Recovery

 Session length: 60 minutes

-• At SOUND Life Recovery, you may hear us refer to primary vs secondary supervision.
+At SOUND Life Recovery, you may hear us refer to primary vs secondary supervision.
 For our purposes, here is how we define those terms:

 Secondary supervision: Supervision for licensure candidates who already have a primary supervisor in place.
-Secondary supervision may provide secondary guidance all areas addressed by a primary supervisor.
+Secondary supervision may provide secondary guidance for all areas addressed by a primary supervisor.
 One of the main purposes for choosing secondary supervision with SOUND Life Recovery is to deepen understanding of general CBT, ACT, CBT for Psychosis (CBTp), and an integrated approach to the treatment of co-occurring disorders to further enhance the supervisory experience they receive with their primary supervisor.
 When acting as a secondary supervisor, SOUND Life Recovery welcomes communication & collaboration to include the primary supervisor at any point for the benefit of the supervisee and their clients.

-• We quite enjoy the process of supervision and feel a strong sense of responsibility and dedication to our supervisees.
+We quite enjoy the process of supervision and feel a strong sense of responsibility and dedication to our supervisees.
 We’re genuinely honored to be a part of their professional development journey.

 And…it’s just plain fun to learn together.